loyamarjTZ/TorrexFitness/README.md

 * Began implementing "Add to Cart" functionality

 ### 4/15/22 (60% Done)
-* updated all models to implement entity relationships according to DB schema
+* Updated all models to implement entity relationships according to DB schema
-* updated all models to implement entity relationships according to DB schema
+* Updated all models to implement entity relationships according to DB schema
-* database is now capable of storing relevant persisted data
+* Database is now capable of storing relevant persisted data
-* revising app UI to a simpler version for ease of testing
+* Revising app UI to a simpler version for ease of testing

 ### 4/14/22 (55% Done)
-* received help from Supamas to correct my DB schema.
+* Received help from Supamas to correct my DB schema.
 Changes involved:
-    * adding Order_Items table
+    * Adding Order_Items table
-    * modifying existing tables to account for new field structure
+    * Modifying existing tables to account for new field structure
-    * modified entity-relationships among tables
+    * Modified entity-relationships among tables
-    * added DB Schema diagram under resources/static/images/torrex_fitness_db_schema_final.PNG
+    * Added DB Schema diagram under resources/static/images/torrex_fitness_db_schema_final.PNG
-* revised Product CRUD operations
+* Revised Product CRUD operations
-* converted User model to Customer model since User and Customer should be treated as two different models
+* Converted User model to Customer model since User and Customer should be treated as two different models

 ### 4/13/22 (50% Done)
-* modified the Cart and CartItem models to include @OneToMany and @ManyToOne annotations respectively.
+* Modified the Cart and CartItem models to include @OneToMany and @ManyToOne annotations respectively.
-* nearly completed with CRUD operations for Cart; need to refine
+* Nearly completed with CRUD operations for Cart; need to refine
 * Researching how to add a list of CartItems to a Cart
 * Researching how to use @Transient to determine subTotal, tax, and total
-* images are causing issues with login; will simplify and exclude images in UI pages to assure functionality.
+* Images are causing issues with login; will simplify and exclude images in UI pages to assure functionality.

 ### 4/12/22 (40% Done)
-* improved User and Product Controllers
+* Improved User and Product Controllers
-* finished CRUD operations for User and Products models
+* Finished CRUD operations for User and Products models
-* created home page for Admin and SuperAdmin (needs styling)
+* Created home page for Admin and SuperAdmin (needs styling)
-* received help from Ryan and improved transitions from one page to another using Thymeleaf
+* Received help from Ryan and improved transitions from one page to another using Thymeleaf

 ### 4/11/22 (30% Done)
-* redesigned the models of my app.
+* Redesigned the models of my app.
 Still a work in progress.
-* rewrote some and still implementing all CRUD functions
+* Rewrote some and still implementing all CRUD functions
-* received help from Ryan and Corey regarding security
+* Received help from Ryan and Corey regarding security

 ## About this App